What is a Pilon Fracture?

 Is there anything I can do to improve bone healing?

-Drinking alcoholic beverages should be limited to no more than two drinks a day.
-Cigarette and cigar smoking should be stopped completely as they can be harmful to bone and wound healing.
+Drinking alcoholic beverages should be limited to no more than two drinks per day.
+All forms of nicotine (cigarettes, cigars, chew, vaping, gum, patch) should be stopped completely prior to surgery as they can be harmful to bone and wound healing.

 Original article by Jamal Ahmad, MD